earthly/earthly/docs/best-practices/best-practices.md

 RUN go build ...
 ```

-An additional way in which you can improve the precision of the `COPY` comamnd is to use the [`.earthlyignore`](../earthfile/earthignore.md) file.
+An additional way in which you can improve the precision of the `COPY` command is to use the [`.earthlyignore`](../earthfile/earthignore.md) file.
 Note, however, that this is best left as a last resort, as new files added to the project (that may be irrelevant to builds) would need to be manually added to `.earthlyignore`, which may be error-prone.
 It is much better to have to include every new file manually into the build (by adding it to a `COPY` command), than to exclude every new file manually (by adding it to the `.earthlyignore`), as whenever any such new file *must* be included, then the build would typically fail, making it harder to make a mistake compared to the reverse.

 ## `ENV` for image env vars, `ARG` for build configurability